gaehlerm/SoftwareEngineering/README.md

 Interfaces go hand in hand with levels of abstraction.
 Each level of abstraction has two interfaces.
 One to the low-level side, another one towards the high-level side.

 In this chapter we learn that interfaces exist not only in software but also in the real world.
 And we can learn a great deal from them.
 An interface is always the connection between a developer and a user.
 It is defined by the developer, but it should be designed from a user perspective.
 Because the developer has to implement it only once while the users might have to interact with the interface millions of times.
-Thus it pays off to design an interface properly.
+Therefore it pays off to design an interface properly.

 ## Real world interfaces